Neezurft/JDTA-SiliconRhino/README.md

 This is a solution for the Junior Developer Technical Assessment @ [SiliconRhino](https://www.siliconrhino.io).

-The SPA Project retrieves data from a mock-API and displays it to the user.
+The SPA Project retrieves data from an [API](https://github.com/Neezurft/JDTA-SiliconRhino-API) and displays it to the user.

 Coded with love by Neezurft.